 For a special dinner, try Buccanos located in the north end of the island, on an elevated perch, right on the water.
 Run by a family with such quality and grace, they’ve become standard-bearers for fine dining in Cozumel.

 I also love the romantic setting of Rolandi’s waterfront area for delicious Italian with top-notch service.
 And definitely save at least one night for everyone’s old favorite, Guido’s, a beautiful dining experience where you’ll never have a bad meal.

-Live Music Favorites in Cozumel
+Live Music Favorites of Cozumel Nightlife Scene

 If you’re into music and want to get out and have a great night on the town, many of Cozumel’s favorite places frequently feature live bands.

 There are lots of options, but let’s run through a few of the places that seem to always have a band in the mix.